Project Holland

 Project Details

-Each space throughout the main floor was designed to maximize storage and functionality and increase the overall appeal to curate a distinct look for each space.
-Each room is its own moment and invites you in to explore more.
+Designed to maximize storage and increase the overall appeal, each room is its own moment and invites you in to explore more.

 We retired the old wood cabinetry in the kitchen and opted for a scheme of whites, greys and greens to give a fresh new feel for the overall space.
-We extended the cabinetry to extra tall ceilings for a custom and expansive feel.
-Additional cabinetry was added to fit in a dedicated coffee bar that has become the focal point of the kitchen.
-The island also got a dose of colour and was extended to hold ample seating for gathering with a beautiful curved edge that faces the backyard.
+We extended the cabinetry to the extra tall ceilings that creates the illusion of more space while adding storage.
+Extending the cabinetry to create a dedicated coffee bar is now the focal point of the kitchen.
+The rich green toned island was extended to hold ample seating for gathering around a beautiful curved edge that faces the backyard.

-By removing the traditional decorative columns in the dining room, we not only gained more space in the dining area, but gained better sight lines into the room from the foyer and kitchen.
-We opted to create interest in the room by adding wallpaper and crown molding as a modern alternative.
+By removing the traditional decorative columns in the dining room, we gained more space and improved sight lines into the room from the foyer and kitchen.
+The simple addition of wallpaper and crown molding now gives the room the attention it deserves.

-The foyer got a refresh by adding a neutral and organic patterned tile that sets the tone upon walking into the home and we carried it through to the powder room which also got a refresh by adding a new vanity, lighting and custom window treatments.
+The foyer and powder room got a refresh by adding a neutral and organic patterned tile that sets the tone upon walking into the home.
+A new blue vanity, gold lighting and custom window treatments added the finishing touches to complete the powder room.

-The compact “L” spaced laundry room received a new layout to accommodate a stacked washer/dryer to allow for more storage and counterspace to support washing and folding laundry in tight quarters.
+The smallest space with the biggest impact is the laundry room.
+A few tweaks to the layout can now accommodate a stacked washer/dryer to allow for more storage and counter space to support washing and folding laundry in tight quarters.

-Lastly, we upgraded the den by creating a new fireplace feature in the room with gas fireplace insert and a shiplap cladding to bring more presence and warmth to the room.
+Lastly, we upgraded and decorated the den by creating a new fireplace feature in the room with gas fireplace with shiplap to bring more presence and warmth to the room.
 We complimented this with asymmetrical built in’s to act as storage and additional seating in the room.
-Layered wainscotting on the walls were applied to act as a way to disguise wall bump outs while also adding to the interest of the walls.
-A radial seating arrangement with custom furnishings completes the space to make it feel like a cozy retreat away from the fast pace of daily life.
+Layered wainscotting on the walls acts as a way to disguise wall bump outs while adding to the interest of the walls.
+A seating arrangement with custom furnishings completes the space to make it feel like a cozy retreat away from the fast pace of daily life.

 The Neighbourhood